I am currently offering training online, using Zoom and Mural, a powerful and easy to use tools for visual collaboration.

 - The Northwest Oregon Volunteer Administrators Association (NOVAA) Annual Conference (twice)

-- The Northwest Community Land Trust Coalition Annual Gathering
+- The Northwest Community Land Trust Coalition Annual Gathering (several times)

 - The National Community Land Trust Conference (several times)